 If you finish this draft you will…

 What will you do?
-Buy something you’ve been eyeing for a while? make a day trip to somewhere nearby you haven’t made it to yet?
-But a little extra money in your vacation fund?
+Buy something you’ve been eyeing for a while?
+Make a day trip to somewhere nearby you haven’t made it to yet?
+Put a little extra money in your vacation fund?

 You don’t have to call it a bribe – it’s more of an incentive.
 I’ve done it a few times.
 I did it this past weekend if I’m honest.
 I told myself if I got to a certain point in my writing, I could go to Universal on Sunday afternoon.

 It was a good afternoon at the park, that was for sure.